 At the same time, in the 1870s, Woltze is a contributor, mainly in the capacity of illustrator, to the Gartenlaube.
 This was a Leipzig-based illustrated weekly, the first of its kind in the world.

 By the time Woltze joined it in 1871, the Gartenlaube had become the largest-circulation newspaper in the German-speaking lands.
 1871 was also the year of German Unification when Gartenlaube automatically became Germany’s premier weekly.
 In the 1880s, it would claim the largest readership of any regular publication in the world.

 Its target demographic was the German middle class; it wished to be a family paper, indeed one that would be read aloud in the family (a not-common practice at the time).

 Berthold Woltze specialized in genre scenes, most commonly involving women and often based on an identifiable circumstance which on its own implied a story.

 Berthold Woltze’s Paintings

-While some of these visions contain an undeniable element of tension — such as the undated Letter, in which a young mother leans on a wall with a vacant expression, having just read the contents of a letter, her little daughter demanding her attention meanwhile — others are simple snapshots of life caught from aside in which the social circumstance is more suggestive than anything the human characters are doing or expressing — such as the again undated In the Tavern.
+While some of these visions contain an undeniable element of tension — such as The Letter, in which a young mother leans on a wall with a vacant expression, having just read the contents of a letter, her little daughter demanding her attention — others are simple snapshots of life caught from aside in which the social circumstance is more suggestive than anything the human characters are doing or expressing — such as the again undated In the Tavern.

 The Annoying Gentleman